Codecademy/docs/content/dart/concepts/list/terms/addAll/addAll.md

   - 'paths/computer-science'
 ---

-The **`.addAll()`** method in Dart allows you to append multiple elements from one list to another.
-This method is useful when you want to combine the contents of multiple lists into a single list.
+The **`.addAll()`** method in Dart allows appending multiple elements from one list to another.
+This method is useful to combine the contents of multiple lists into a single list.
 This method does not create a new list but rather modifies the original list.

 ## Syntax